 France Bucket List #5 Immersive Art Experience @Atelier des Lumières

 L’ Atelier des Lumières is the first center of Digital Art in Paris, proposing unique immersive art exhibitions for all.
-This cultural space, located in the 11th District of Paris, opened in April 2018 with an exhibition dedicated to Gustav Klimt and Hundertwasser.
+This cultural space, located in the 11th District of Paris, opened in April 2018 with an exhibition dedicated to Gustav Klimt and Hundertwasser and in February they will come back with the artwork of Vincent Van Gogh.
 Despite its recent inauguration, l’Atelier des Lumières and its digital art installations are already a trend in Paris!
 Let us tell you why you should add Atelier des Lumières and immersive art to your Paris Bucket List.

 IMMERSIVE ART DEFINITION